What Is Behavioral Learning?

 Behaviorism is the theory that behaviors are a response to a stimulus or stimuli in the environment.
 It emphasizes external behaviors and responses to the outside world as opposed to internal feelings and emotions.

-While those in education are likely to be familiar with behavioral learning, it is actually a way of learning that is used in many areas of life.
+While those in education are likely to be familiar with behavioral learning, it is a way of learning used in many areas of life.
 Behavioral learning theory has a long history and is significant to learning and in the field of psychology.

 John Watson And Behaviorism